ekonbenefits/dotnet-ssllabs-check/README.md

 ## Features

-- Clearly Displays time to expiration for leaf certificates (if RSA and EC are both served both are listed).
+- Clearly displays time to expiration for leaf certificates (if RSA and EC are both served both are listed).
-- Highlights expiring certificates if 90 Days, if certificate validatity period is 90 days or under then uses 30 days.
+- Highlights expiring certificates if 90 Days, if original certificate validatity period is 90 days or under (Let's Encrypt) then uses 30 days.
 - Shows SSL Grade per Host and IP address combo.
 - Error Codes types are combined for exit code with bitwise or.